Petar Baćović: Cairo, London and return to Yugoslavia

 In mid-February 1944, Baćović and Lukačević accompanied Special Operations Executive (SOE) Colonel Bill Bailey to the coast south of Dubrovnik and were evacuated from Cavtat by a Royal Navy gunboat.
-They then traveled via Cairo to London, where Lukačević represented Mihailović at King Peter's wedding on 20 March 1944.
+They then travelled via Cairo to London, where Lukačević represented Mihailović at King Peter's wedding on 20 March 1944.
 After the British government decided to withdraw support from Mihailović, Baćović and Lukačević were not allowed to return to Yugoslavia until arrangements had been made for the British mission to Mihailović headed by Brigadier Charles Armstrong to be safely evacuated from occupied territory.

-The two were detained by the British in Bari, Italy, and thoroughly searched by local authorities, who suspected them of a robbery that had occurred in the Yugoslav consulate in Cairo.
+The two Chetniks were detained by the British in Bari, Italy, and thoroughly searched by local authorities, who suspected them of a robbery that had occurred from the Yugoslav consulate in Cairo.
 Most of the money, jewelry and uncensored letters that they were carrying were impounded.
 The two were flown out of Bari on 30 May, and landed on an airfield at Pranjani northwest of Čačak shortly after.
 Because their landing at Pranjani coincided with Armstrong's departure, Baćović and Lukačević demanded that Armstrong be held as a hostage until their impounded belongings could be returned from Bari.
 The Chetnik personnel at the airfield refused to keep Armstrong any further, and he was allowed to depart without incident.

-Later that month, Baćović helped organize a Chetnik "Independent Group of National Resistance" and wanted to contact British forces who they expected to land in the southern Adriatic coast.
+Later that month, Baćović helped organize a Chetnik "Independent Group of National Resistance" and wanted to contact British forces who he expected to land on the southern Adriatic coast.
 On 11 September 1944, Baćović and Ostojić warned Chetnik headquarters that Muslims and Croats were joining the Partisans in large numbers and that Chetniks in Bosnia and Herzegovina lacked food and ammunition.
 They suggested that Mihailović request an Allied occupation of Yugoslavia or risk losing the war both politically and militarily.
 They assessed that the population had sensed that the Partisans were now supported by the three major Allied Powers, but that the Chetniks had now been abandoned by them.
 Baćović had always urged Mihailović to show restraint in his dealings with the Germans and Italians, and often warned Mihailović that he must never be seen openly cooperating with the occupiers.
 On 20 October 1944, Partisan and Soviet Red Army troops captured Belgrade from the Germans.
-Soon after the Chetniks lost Serbia, the centre of their movement.
+Soon after the Chetniks lost the rest of the Serbian territory that had been the centre of their movement.
 After the breakdown of the Chetnik movement in early 1945, Baćović was no longer loyal to Mihailović.